 A soil profile shall be developed using the United States Department of Agriculture (USDA) or Unified Soil Classification (USC) systems.
-The profile shall extend five (5) feet below the proposed bottom of the facility.
+When boring, the profile shall extend eighteen (18) feet below existing ground or finish grade, whichever is lower.
+When excavating, the profile shall extend at least five (5) feet below the proposed bottom of the facility.
 The soil description shall include all soil horizons.
 The location and properties of low hydraulic conductivity layers shall be identified.
 The important factors controlling soil hydraulic conductivity are texture, structure, bulk-density percent coarse fragments, and clay mineralogy.